wang-shiyu3/csye7220_blogApp_backend/README.md

 # csye7220_blogApp_backend

-There are three basic procedures for deploying the project.
+There are three basic procedures for deploying the project into AWS EKS.

 1. Build up AWS EKS cluster
 2. Apply Kubernetes services and deployments files into the cluster